800, Hwanseon-ro, Singi-myeon, Samcheok-si, Gangwon-do.

 Tourism Development Bureau of Samcheok-si, Tel: +82-33-570-3545.

-Hwanseon Gul (Fairy's Cave) claims to be the largest show cave in the East of South Korea.
-6.2km of cave passage have been explored and surveyed, which also makes this cave one of the three longest of the country.
+A few years ago the cave claimed to be the largest show cave in the East of South Korea, now they claim to be the longest cave in Asia, which is preposterous.
+6.2 km of cave passage have been explored and surveyed, which also makes this cave one of the three longest of the country.
 But cavers discover new caves every year in this country, so this superlative may change soon.
-The cave is located in a karst area with many caves, nearby are Gwaneum Cave, Jeampung Cave, Yangtumokse Cave, Dukbatse Cave, and Keunjaese Cave, which are not open to the public.
-The landscape of Shingi myeon offers scenic mountains and Korea's "Grand Canyon" Kangwon-do Samchok.
+The cave is located in the karst area 대이리 동굴지대 (Daeili Dong-guljidae, Daeiri Karst Area) with many caves, nearby are Gwaneum Cave, Jeampung Cave, Yangtumokse Cave, Dukbatse Cave, and Keunjaese Cave, which are not open to the public.
+The landscape of Shingi Myeon offers scenic mountains and Korea's "Grand Canyon" Kangwon-do Samchok.

 From the ticket office it is a 45 minutes walk uphill to the cave entrance.
-Ihe distance is only 1.3km, but the path climbs 200m.
+A few years ago a monorail was built which brings visitors to the cave entrance, saving a lot of work and offering nice views.
+Ihe distance is only 1.3 km, but the path climbs 200 m.
 The path leads along the river, which emerges from the cave portal at the end of the valley.
-The portal is 10m high, and a wodden mill was constructed inside the portal to use the power of the cave river.
+The portal is 10 m high, and a wooden mill was constructed inside the portal to use the power of the cave river.

-The height of the passages averages 15m and its width 20m.
-The main chamber, 40m in diameter, features layers of white sand and is big enough to hold thousands of people.
-Some parts f the cave are up to 100m high.
+The height of the passages averages 15 m and its width 20 m, but at some points it becomes 100 m wide and 30 m high.
+The main chamber, 40 m in diameter, features layers of white sand and is big enough to hold thousands of people.
 The cave rivers forms ten pools and six waterfalls along the tour path.

 But its main sight are various speleothems, the cavern is loaded with a variety of rimstones, popcorn calcite, calcite crstals and curtains.
 Outstanding are a structure named after the Great Wall of China and Okchwadae (Royal Throne) in the main chamber.

 47 species of cave animals were found in the cave.
-This includes the lungless Korean clawed salamander Onychodactylus fischeri, the spider Allomengea coreana, the cave cricket Diestrammena japanica, the millipedes Epanerchodus kimi and Antrokoreana gracilipes, the moth Apopestes indica, and a species of amphipod in the genus Pseudocrangonyx.
-The beetle Kurasawatrechus latior and three other species are endemic to this cave.
+This includes the lung-less Korean clawed salamander Onychodactylus fischeri, the spider Allomengea coreana, the cave cricket Diestrammena japanica, the millipedes Epanerchodus kimi and Antrokoreana gracilipes, the moth Apopestes indica, and a species of amphipod in the genus Pseudocrangonyx.
+The Hwanseon Blind Beetle (Kurasawatrechus latior) and three other species are endemic to this cave.